multirotorsociety/mrs-documentation/docs/introduction_to_advanced_drones.md

 ## MAVLink
 MAVLink is the underlying protocol used for communication with the drone as well as within the drone.
 This is the de facto industry standard used by many components and the software which run on them.
 As such, do note that alot of the common errors can be diagnosed via MAVLink messages and more advanced functionality such as high level autonomy are built upon it.
 With MAVLink, sensors and components can speak to each other through this messaging protocol, making integration of components on a drone much easier.
 Notably, this standard protocol also allows for packages such as Mavros to interface ROS with flight controllers to allow for autonomous flight related features.

+*For missions accomplished within QGC(eg SAFMC D1 or purely GPS controlled missions in AAVC), knowledge in MAVlink is not really necessary.
+Nonetheless, having this knowledge will benefit your understanding and could help you leverage some of its useful features.*

 A short list of notable hardware and software which support MAVLink
 + Any flight controller running